RasaHQ/rasa/docs/nlu/components.rst

               provided ``OOV_token``; if ``OOV_token=None`` (default behaviour) words that were not seen during training will be ignored during prediction time;
-            - ``OOV_words`` set a list of words to be treated as ``OOV_token`` during training; if a list of words that should be treated as Out-Of-Vacabulary is known, it can be set to ``OOV_words`` instead of manually changing it in training data or using custom preprocessor.
+            - ``OOV_words`` set a list of words to be treated as ``OOV_token`` during training; if a list of words that should be treated as Out-Of-Vocabulary is known, it can be set to ``OOV_words`` instead of manually changing it in training data or using custom preprocessor.

         .. note::